 New Genres faculty work with graduate students in project-based work that is not confined to conventional media, such as video, installation, performance, as well as relational and other time-based work.
 Study range from exploration of institutions, objects, bodies, actions, texts, images, and media to create narrative, non-narrative, or situational works.
 Elements related to the history and theory of historical avant-garde practices, post-conceptual art practices, institutional critique, live/relational performance work, and film/video, are discussed to in terms of audience, technique, affect, and contexts.

 The photography area services both black & white and color photography courses with a group laboratory, individual dark rooms, mural darkroom, and digital photographic processing.
 The area also houses a large array of photographic equipment including a variety of cameras, lenses, and lighting kits.
 Courses range from basic and non-tradition processing methods to advanced level black & white and color photography techniques.

-The Video Studio houses a full range of facilities including a Video Stage, Stage 2 Lab, production equipment, Graduate post-production editing bays, voice over recording, and a sound editing suite.
+Digital Filmmaking is comprised of a full range of facilities including a Video Stage, Stage 2 Lab, production equipment, Graduate post-production editing bays, voice over recording, and a sound editing suite.
 The new video course track incorporates basic through advanced instruction and special topic courses into a complete video production series.